This MSA is outdated and uploaded for transparency purposes, please refer to the most updated version of this agreement.

-This MASTER SUBSCRIPTION AGREEMENT (the “Agreement”) is entered into as of the Effective Date, by and between you (“Customer”) and ProductBoard, Inc. (“ProductBoard”) a Delaware corporation with offices at 612 Howard St., 4th Floor, San Francisco, CA 94105.
+This MASTER SUBSCRIPTION AGREEMENT (the “Agreement”) is entered into by and between you (“Customer”) and ProductBoard, Inc. (“ProductBoard”) a Delaware corporation with offices at 612 Howard St., 4th Floor, San Francisco, CA 94105.
 Customer and ProductBoard are sometimes referred to herein individually as a “Party” and collectively as the “Parties.”

 In consideration of the mutual covenants contained herein and other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the Parties agree as follows:

 “Affiliate” of a Party means any entity that, directly or indirectly through one or more intermediaries, controls, is controlled by, or is under common control with, such Party.
 For purposes of this definition, the “control” of an entity means the direct or indirect ownership or control of more than 50% of the voting interests of such entity.